 Post-retirement increases to pensions in payment awarded under pre-existing public service pension schemes are generally not provided for under pension scheme rules, and therefore there is no guarantee or entitlement to such increases.
 A policy of increasing public service pensions in payment developed incrementally from the 1960s onwards as part of pay negotiations with public service trade unions.

 Section 29(2) of the Pension Increase Act 1964 provides that the Minister for Public Expenditure, NDP Delivery and Reform may make regulations to provide for increases in public service pensions in payment.
-Such increases are awarded at the discretion of the minister.
+The Act does not prescribe what form those increases should take, or how they should be calculated.
+Such increases are awarded at the discretion of the Minister.

 Pension increases in the wider public sector, which is generally understood as including Commercial Semi-State Bodies, are subject to different arrangements and generally require the approval of the relevant line minister and the consent of the Minister for the Department of Public Expenditure, NDP Delivery and Reform.